Bariatric (Weight Loss) Surgery

 You are also required to attend at least three support group meetings before surgery.
 Talk with your primary care provider about what type of weight loss surgery is best for you.

-Certain surgeries are performed at both Baystate Medical Center (BMC) and the new Baystate Franklin Surgical Center in Greenfield (BFMC).
-Contact one of our programs to learn more.
+Certain surgeries are performed at both Baystate Medical Center (our accredited center in Springfield) and the new Baystate Franklin Surgical Center in Greenfield.

 Your Weight Loss Team at Baystate Health Icludes: